 The great Creation’s Law of Spiritual Gravity takes effect in that the more materialist or the more evil we are, then the darker and heavier will be our spiritual bodies and as such the lower, the heavier and the darker the environment we find ourselves since this environment must correspond exactly to our nature which determines our spiritual weight.

-According to the Law, evil minded and materialist human spirits are darker, heavier and as such must sink to a region in the Beyond which corresponds to their weight level.
-On the other hand good human spirits who have always striven for Light and Truth through the nature of their activities will correspondingly be lighter and as such be attracted to a lighter region corresponding to their weight.
+According to the Law, evil minded and materialist human spirits are darker, heavier and as such must sink to regions in the Beyond which correspond to their weight level.
+On the other hand, good human spirits who have always striven for Light and Truth through the nature of their activities will correspondingly be lighter and as such be attracted to lighter regions corresponding to their weight.

 Another great law takes effect here which is the Law of Attraction of Homogenous Species which stipulates that wherever we find ourselves in the great Beyond after our earthly death we also find human spirits of similar natures to ours because our similar natures have attracted all of us to a similar place whereby we have mutual experiences.

 If we are good people then the experiences will be that of noble kinship and joyful existence but if we are evil then the experiences will correspond to the nature of the prevailing evil in that region we find ourselves; thus we have in the great Beyond a place for murderers, thieves and so on.
 It will be a place where only such type of people exist and live, carrying out their inner urges to the fullest extent without any form of restraint.
 It is not hard to imagine what a place like that must be like.